CONSTRAINT

 Examples

-Compare the definition of table t2 to table t3.
-CHAR_LENGTH(name)>2 is very different to CHAR_LENGTH(name>2) as the latter mistakenly performs a numeric comparison on the name field, leading to unexpected results.
+In the last two examples, compare the definition of table t2 to that of table t3.
+CHAR_LENGTH(name)>2 is different from CHAR_LENGTH(name>2), as the latter mistakenly performs a numeric comparison on the name field, leading to unexpected results.

 See Also